mnusrat786/Content-based-image-retrieval/README.md

 # Dataset
-The COREL Database for Content based Image Retrieval
+I used the COREL Database for this project.

 There are total 10,800 images divided into 80 classes, e.g., autumn, aviation, bonsai, castle, cloud, dog, elephant, iceberg, primates, ship, stalactite, steam-engine, tiger, train, and waterfall etc.